ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Discriminated Unions.md

 Tutorial
 -------
 Discriminated unions, also known as tagged unions or algebraic data types, are a way to combine types with a single shared field, which is typically a literal type, used to discriminate between the other types.

+The `kind` variable of a `Circle` object must be equal to the literal `"circle"`.
+This is how TypeScript knows how to determine between the objects during the compilation process.

     interface Circle {
         kind: "circle";